postsharp/postsharp-emails/Markdown/CreatingAspects/cr3.md

 Success, Connected
 ```

-The Metalama Documentation has a lot of information on [creating custom aspects](https://doc.postsharp.net/metalama/conceptual/aspects).
+The Metalama Documentation provides a wealth of information on [creating custom aspects](https://doc.postsharp.net/metalama/conceptual/aspects).

 <br>

-If you'd like to know more about Metalama in general then visit our [website](https://www.postsharp.net/metalama).
+If you're interested in learning more about Metalama, visit our [website](https://www.postsharp.net/metalama).

-Why not join us on [Slack](https://www.postsharp.net/slack) where you can keep up with what's new and get answers to any technical questions that you might have.
+Join us on [Slack](https://www.postsharp.net/slack) to stay updated on what's new and get answers to any technical questions you might have.